homieiot/convention/README.md

 homie/kitchen-light/light/power → "true"
 ```

+#### How do I query/request a property?

+You don't.
+The MQTT protocol does not implement the request-reply but rather the publish-subscribe messaging pattern.
+The Homie convention follows the publish-subscribe principle by publishing data as retained messages on a regular basis.
+You might want to rethink the design of your application - in most scenarios a regularly updated information is sufficient.

+*Workaround:* You are free to implement your own ideas on top of the basic structure of the Homie convention.
+You could either implement a `get` getter topic and its logic to trigger a value update, or you may exploit the concept of Homie properties and define a settable property to trigger a value update.

+A discussion on the matter can be found in issue [#79](https://github.com/homieiot/convention/issues/79).

 ### Arrays

 A node can be an array if you've added `[]` to its ID in the `$nodes` device attribute, and if its `$array` attribute is set to the range of the array.